This pressure cooker cheesy chicken spaghetti was a real hit for dinner tonight! If you love easy Instant Pot recipes this is one you’ll want to make.

 - 8 oz velveeta or 3 blocks if you buy the 5 block pack

 - 1/2 c chicken broth

 - Add your cubed chicken, diced onions, and 1 can of rotel into your Instant Pot.
 Stir so everything is mixed well.

 - Break your noodles into 3 equal parts and sprinkle on top of your chicken mixture.

-- Pour your 2nd can of rotel on top of your noodles, followed by your cans of cream of mushroom and cream of chicken soup (I usually mix the two flavors together first and then pour on top) but do NOT stir.
+- Pour your 2nd can of rotel on top of your noodles.
+Whisk together your cans of cream of mushroom and cream of chicken soup and chicken broth, pour on top of noodles but do NOT stir.

 - Close your lid and steam valve and set to high pressure for 8 minutes.

 - Do a quick release and lift lid.